Blockstream/gdk/docs/source/gdk-json.rst

  }

 :ur_type: The type of the CBOR-encoded data.
-:data: CBOR-encoded data in hexadecimal format.
+:data: CBOR-encoded data in hex format.
 :max_fragment_len: The maximum size of each UR-encoded fragment to return.

 Where ``data`` is longer than ``max_fragment_len``, the result is a multi-part